DahalAb1/Food-Classification-Model/README.md

         To Test Different Scenarios:

-            *New Image*: If you have your own image, place it in the Data folder and update the variable `custom_image_path` in the file `python.py`:
+            *New Image*: If you have your own image, place it in the Data folder and update the variable custom_image_path in the file python.py:

 ```python
 custom_image_path = Path("Data/my_own_image.jpg")